Monday, March 24, 2025

 While tackling these issues, the film also points towards the necessity for religion.
 The destruction that can occur if one has nothing to live for.
 For Christians, even if all fails and there is nothing tangible left to live for, one can always look towards Christ as a driving force to keep living.
 The idea of eternal life in the Kingdom of God leads many Christians to act in their righteous ways.
 However, when one does not have this, or when one loses this, what happens?
 Our film explores this question.

 I would like to assert that this film is not an attack on religion by any means.
 It is purely a discussion on the philosophy and psychology of religion from the perspective of creators who grew up non-religious.
 Personally, it is also a view into many of the questions that occupy my mind.
-As someone who has never believed in God, and will most likely never be able to believe in God, will I never be able to experience the benefits of having faith?
+As someone who has never believed in God, and will most likely never be able to believe in God, will I ever be able to experience the benefits of having faith?
 And it is with that question that I believe that this film mainly highlights the necessity in life that is faith, as without faith, suffering can become too close and too real, and sometimes having a God is an outlet like no other.

 "I come prepared (with genre research)." - Jd